 As an additional bonus, Jazzcat has uncovered some rare music and SFX demos done by JCH.
 Although the music is already in HVSC, the SFX is not!… and there is a bundle of SFX which has not been used in the game and are quite unheard of.
 This includes a very cool GET READY and GAME OVER set of effects which sound like speech, but have been cleverly generated using the 3 SID voices.
 Enjoy!

-Unfortunately Mike Ager has never responded to any of our messages regarding the game, so we are left to just leave this message to Mike (in case he ever comes across these pages):
+Unfortunately Mike Ager has never responded to any of our messages regarding the game, so we are left to hope that he may decide to preserve all his old C64 disks and show some of his works.

 Will the game ever be fully recovered?